grill-lab/WoTe/README.md

 Each conversation includes the following useful information:
 - document_url including a link to the current task

-We combine the user question turn with next the answe turn by the agent to result in the following information:
+We combine the user question turn with next the answer turn by the agent to result in the following information:
 - question text
 - answer text
 - binary answer usefulness